 Eliminate all upward delegation

 Upward delegation is when you delegate a task that you actually can handle yourself to a more senior person.
 This is often unintentional.
-You may not have thought hard enough about if there is something more you can do before reporting to a senior.
-Or you may feel that only your senior can handle, or is allowed handle, certain work.
+You may not have thought hard enough if there is something more you can do before reporting it to a senior.
+Or you may feel that only your senior can handle, or is allowed to handle, certain work.

 Most of the specific examples below are actually variations of preventing upward delegation.
 Avoiding upward delegation is how you can combat systemic under delegation and boost the value that you add to the organization.

 Contemplate our principles as often as you can: how can you better apply the core concepts?
 Do you follow all practical examples given in the principles?
 What feedback does your colleagues receive and can you improve in similar situations?

 The principles are instructions, and if you don’t follow them then high-value senior resources need to be wasted to make sure that you do.
 Work actively on your appraisal document in between appraisal meetings to minimize nonconformity with principles.